If I ever get lost or have to Bug Out in the wilderness, I hope that it will be near a stream, lake, or another water source.

 Rainwater Collection

-Think that collecting rainwater is as simple as putting your water bottles outside in the rain so they can fill up?
+Collecting rainwater is not as simple as putting your water bottles outside in the rain so they can fill up.

-Yes, that is one way to collect rainwater — but it is very ineffective.
+Yes, it is an option, but it is very ineffective.

-Rain is usually measured in inches and refers to the amount of rain that fell over a period in a certain amount of time (usually during a shower or a 24-hour period).
+Rain is usually measured in inches and refers to the amount of rain that fell over a certain period (usually during a shower or a 24-hour period).

 It doesn’t matter how big the rain gauge is.
 You could use a 1 square foot pan, a coffee cup, or an Olympic pool.
 The depth of the water which hits the surface would be the same.